jwellner/www.wllnr.nl/src/content/posts/2017/windows10.md

 title: Moving from OSX to Windows 10 with WSL
 date: 2017-04-29
 slug: From OSX to Windows 10 with WSL
-layout: post.html
+layout: post.swig
 ---

 My Macbook Pro 13" has a [screen coating issue](http://www.macworld.com/article/2994479/macbook/report-apple-will-replace-retina-macbook-pro-screens-with-bad-coating.html) and I have to get it replaced at a service center.
 I need a laptop for work.
 So I took this as an opportunity to check out alternatives for my Mac.

 I have been a Mac user for the past ~10 years.
 I love the Mac for development.
 But with the latest disappointing Macbook updates I started to look around.

 Windows 10 has improved tremendously (I have worked with Windows 10 at clients).
 Last year Microsoft introduced the [Windows Subsystem for Linux (WSL)](https://insights.ubuntu.com/2016/03/30/ubuntu-on-windows-the-ubuntu-userspace-for-windows-developers/).
 Bash on Windows runs Ubuntu user-mode binaries provided by Canonical.
 This means the command-line utilities are the same as those that run within a native Ubuntu environment.